ics-software-engineering/meteor-application-template-react-semantic-ui/index.md

 ## Screencasts

-For more information about this system, please watch one or more of the following screencasts:
+For more information about this system, please watch one or more of the following screencasts.
+Note that the current source code might differ slightly from the code in these screencasts, but the changes should be very minor.

   * [Walkthrough of system user interface (5 min)](https://www.youtube.com/watch?v=shYgqco1AUs)
   * [Data and accounts structure and initialization (10 min)](https://www.youtube.com/watch?v=7mobeyECNH8)